damiangreen/graphql-devtools/README.md

 ## How to try

-Install the extension from Chrome Web Store, navigate to https://www.graphqlhub.com/playground/github, and inspect the page.
+Install the extension from Chrome Web Store, navigate to any page serving graphql, and inspect the page.